Krigle/jigsaw-product-task/README.md

 # Product Browser - ASP.NET Core MVC

-Hey there! 👋 This is my take on the Jigsaw Finance technical task - building a simple product browser using ASP.NET Core MVC.
+This is my take on the Jigsaw Finance technical task - building a simple product browser using ASP.NET Core MVC.
 I wanted to create something clean, functional, and that shows good separation of concerns.

 ## What I Built